Specialist R&D Tax & Grant Funding Advisors

 Frequently asked questions

-Myriad Associates employs BFI application specialists that can help you pass this test.
+Myriad employs BFI application specialists who can help you pass this test.
 Contact us for advice.

-The Accountant's Report is required when an application is claiming points in Section C and/or Section D.
+The Accountant's Report is required when an application claims points in Section C and/or Section D.

-The Accountant's Report must be prepared by a person who is eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.
+The Accountant's Report must be prepared by a person eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.

-An Accountant’s Report can cost between £500 and £2,000 per application, depending on the programme’s costs and the number of applications you’re submitting.
+A report can cost between £500 and £2,000 per application, depending on the production costs and the number of applications you submit.

-The BFI cultural test regulations require you to make a statutory declaration which states that the information you’ve given in your application is true.
+The BFI cultural test regulations require you to make a statutory declaration which states that the information you’ve given in your application is accurate.

 A statutory declaration is required for both the Interim and Final certifications.